 1. Client Care and Service

 The following information is required by the Rules of Conduct and Client Care for Lawyers issued by the New Zealand Law Society (“Law Society”) to be provided by lawyers to their clients.
-Whatever legal service your lawyer is providing he or she must:
+Whatever legal service we provide we must:

 - Protect and promote your interests and act for you free from compromising influences or loyalties

 - Discuss with you your objectives and how they should best be achieved